szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 **Component 2232** Make Called Shot directly increase ranged weapon damage, instead of adding 2 damage after the initial hit

 Self-explanatory.
 Generally speaking, it's more powerful to directly increase the base damage.

+**Component 2260:** Make Blades and Skalds get 1/2 APR on levels 7 and 13, much like Fighters

+This will give these classes an edge, as they are more martially inclined.
+It also mirrors how it works in BG3 for Blades.

 </details>